AxisCommunications/acap-documentation/CONTRIBUTING.md

-# Contribute to the ACAP SDK documentation
+# Contribute to the ACAP documentation

 ## Types of contributions